 They have anti-inflammatory properties as well.

-Zuchini is a great addition to a lot of dishes.
+Zucchini is a great addition to a lot of dishes.
 You can also easily grate it to use as low carb/low calorie noodles.

-Zuchini contains around 1 gram of fiber per 100 grams.
+Zucchini contains around 1 gram of fiber per 100 grams.

 This vegetable can also help you reach your daily goal for vitamin C.